West Ham Premier League fixtures: Full 2021-22 match schedule

 Editors' Picks

-Among the six games schedule for December are a home clash with London rivals Chelsea and away game against Mikel Arteta's Arsenal, with Southampton coming to town on Boxing Day.
+Among the six games scheduled for December are a home clash with London rivals Chelsea and away game against Mikel Arteta's Arsenal, with Southampton coming to town on Boxing Day.

 The end-of-season run-in promises to be a mixed bag for the Hammers, with fixtures against Chelsea, Arsenal and Man City in their final five matches as they conclude matters away to Brighton.